KinMo: Kinematic-aware Human Motion Understanding and Generation: Experiments

 \subsection{Text-Motion Retrieval}

+We first evaluate whether the introduction of group- and interaction-level motion descriptions reduces any ambiguity for the text-motion retrieval problem and improves the overall motion understanding.

-\textbf{Evaluation metrics.} To validate the effectiveness of incorporating joint semantics, we adopt TMR~\cite{petrovich2023tmr} settings to measure retrieval performance using recall scores at various ranks ({\eg}, R@1, R@2) and the median rank (MedR) of our results.
+\textbf{Evaluation Metrics.} We adopt TMR settings~\cite{petrovich2023tmr} to measure retrieval performance using recall scores at various ranks ({\eg}, R@1, R@2) and the median rank (MedR) of our results.
 MedR represents the median ranking position of the ground-truth result, with lower values indicating more precise retrievals.
-The four evaluation protocols used in our experiments are outlined below: (i) \textit{All} uses the complete test dataset, though similar negative pairs may affect precision; (ii) \textit{All with threshold} sets a 0.8 similarity threshold to determine accurate retrievals; (iii) \textit{Dissimilar subset} uses 100 distinctly different sampled pairs measured by sBERT~\cite{reimers2019sentence} embedding difference; and (iv) \textit{Small batches} evaluates performance on random batches of 32 motion-text pairs.
+The four evaluation protocols used in our experiments are outlined below: (i) \textit{All} uses the complete test dataset, though similar negative pairs can affect precision; (ii) \textit{All with threshold} sets a similarity threshold of 0.8 to determine accurate retrievals; (iii) \textit{Dissimilar subset} uses 100 distinctly different sampled pairs measured by sBERT~\cite{reimers2019sentence} embedding difference; and (iv) \textit{Small batches} evaluates performance on random batches of 32 motion-text pairs.

-\textbf{Evaluation results.} We benchmark KinMo against three baselines~\cite{petrovich2022temos, guo2022humanml3d, petrovich2023tmr}. \cref{tab:benchmark_h3d} shows that our model outperforms existing baselines, especially for setting (a).
-This is mainly ascribed to our joint-level text descriptions that help resolve the action-level text-motion correspondence ambiguities, which in turn improves the discrimination of various motions with slightly distinct joint motion differences but with similar action-level text descriptions.
-The contribution of joint-level semantics is further enhanced given RoBERTa~\cite{roberta} as a stronger text encoder.
+\textbf{Evaluation Results.} We benchmark KinMo against \cite{petrovich2022temos, guo2022humanml3d, petrovich2023tmr}.
+In \cref{tab:benchmark_h3d}, our model outperforms existing baselines, particularly in setting (a).
+This improvement is primarily due to our annotated descriptions, which help to resolve ambiguities in action-level text-motion correspondence.
+By providing finer-grained details, our approach enhances the discrimination of motions with subtle local movement differences but similar global action descriptions.
+Our proposed formulation and annotations contribute significantly to motion understanding by capturing intricate local movement details throughout the motion sequence.
+Motion understanding can be further enhanced using RoBERTa~\cite{roberta} as a stronger text encoder for additional descriptions.